-The hysteria that accompanied these events went some way to inspire the first ever comet impact disaster movie, a Danish silent film called The End of the World (1916) in which the world is gripped by mass panic and descends into economic disaster even before the comet fragments strike Earth.
+The hysteria that accompanied these two events went some way to inspire the first ever comet impact disaster movie, a Danish silent film called The End of the World (1916) in which the world is gripped by mass panic and descends into economic disaster even before the comet fragments strike Earth.
 The 1894 book, La Fin du Monde, by scientist Camille Flammarion, himself one of the harbingers of Halley’s harmful potential, no doubt also had some influence on the film.

-The main antagonist in the movie leaves everyone behind to take shelter with his wife underground in one of his mines, but suffocates in the noxious gases already pervading the tunnels from his mining activities – unfortunately he didn’t take a canary.
+The main antagonist in the movie leaves everyone behind to take shelter underground with his wife in one of his mines, but suffocates in the noxious gases already pervading the tunnels from his mining activities – unfortunately he didn’t take a canary.

 The events of 1910 left an over-excited public somewhat deflated as Halley’s Comet came and went and, as another local US newspaper pointed out, “without causing any known convulsions of nature or apparent atmospheric disturbances.”

 But that was long ago, as the song Stardust once put it.